 An area of unique cultural importance, the Yaeda Valley brims with spectacular scenery and biological diversity.
 Thousands of waterfowl, terns, and shorebirds are drawn to its flooded valley, bordered by the Kidero hills and baobab tree-studded ridgeline.

-Hadza, the world’s last hunter-gathering community living in the wilds of Tanzania, survives on the banks of Lake Eyasi.
+The Hadza, the world’s last hunter-gathering community living in the wilds of Tanzania, survive on the banks of Lake Eyasi.
 The tribe doesn’t grow food, raise livestock, or build permanent shelter, but instead chooses to forage and share as they have for more than 10,000 years.

-Leopard, bush pig and buffalo prints, elephant scratching posts, and hyena hairballs mark the way to the Elephant Caves where elephants and buffalo dig for life-sustaining minerals in the soil.
+Elephant scratching posts, wildlife tracks, and hyena hairballs mark the way to the Elephant Caves where elephants and buffalo dig for life-sustaining minerals in the soil.
+Areas like this are the perfect opportunity to see how African animals act in their natural habitat!

 The Ngorongoro Forest is of global importance due to the presence of globally threatened species, density of wildlife, and the annual migration of wildebeest, zebra, gazelles, and other animals.
 The highland plains allow wildlife to coexist with semi-nomadic Maasai pastoralists practicing traditional livestock grazing.